Motorola 68000

 The Motorola 68000 (sometimes shortened to Motorola 68k or m68k and usually pronounced "sixty-eight-thousand") is a 16/32-bit complex instruction set computer (CISC) microprocessor, introduced in 1979 by Motorola Semiconductor Products Sector.

 The design implements a 32-bit instruction set, with 32-bit registers and a 16-bit internal data bus.
-The address bus is 24 bits and does not use memory segmentation, which made it easier to program for.
+The address bus is 24 bits wide and does not use memory segmentation, which made it easier to program for.
 Internally, it uses a 16-bit data arithmetic logic unit (ALU) and two 16-bit arithmetic units used mostly for addresses, and has a 16-bit external data bus.
 For this reason, Motorola termed it a 16/32-bit processor.

 As one of the first widely available processors with a 32-bit instruction set, large unsegmented address space, and relatively high speed for the era, the 68k was a popular design through the 1980s.
 It was widely used in a new generation of personal computers with graphical user interfaces, including the Macintosh 128K, Amiga, Atari ST, and X68000, as well as video game consoles such as the Sega Genesis/Mega Drive console.
 Several arcade game systems also used the 68000.

 Later processors in the Motorola 68000 series, beginning with the Motorola 68020, use full 32-bit ALUs and have full 32-bit address and data buses, speeding up 32-bit operations and allowing 32-bit addressing, rather than the 24-bit addressing of the 68000 and 68010 or the 31-bit addressing of the Motorola 68012.
 The original 68k is generally software forward-compatible with the rest of the line despite being limited to a 16-bit wide external bus.